Our interview with :

 Do you have any aspirations for the future you want to share?

 Honestly my aspirations is to just indulge in what I like.
 I am quite a creative person and throughout the years I have had to always put it to the side because you know, there’s so many other things to do.
 And that’s why I’m glad that I went back to college and chose to do the course that I’ve done.
 Because I’ve done beauty therapy and you have creative control within that sort of thing.
-And now it links into other things like I'm doing little side hobbies, like arts, even coding and stuff like that.
+And now it links into other things.
+I'm doing little side hobbies, like arts, even coding and stuff like that.

 Everything is so interesting and there’s so many options and I feel like my true aspiration is just to look back on my life and be like “Yeah I had fun, I expressed myself, I was free.
 That’s really the main thing.
 To just not feel held down.”